codefresh-io/docs.codefresh.io/_docs/pipelines/steps/build.md

 ## Automatic pushing

-All images built successfully with the build step are by default automatically pushed to the default Docker registry defined for your account.
+All images built successfully with the build step are automatically pushed to the default Docker registry defined for your account.
 This behavior is completely automatic and happens without any extra configuration on your part.
 To disable this, add the `disable_push` property set to `true` to your build step.
+Remember that if you are using `buildx`, you cannot set the `disable_push` property to `true`.

 >The [push step]({{site.baseurl}}/docs/pipelines/steps/push/) in Codefresh is optional, and is only needed if you want to push to [external Docker registries]({{site.baseurl}}/docs/integrations/docker-registries/).